 Tamerò’s interior retains much of the gritty feel of its previous guise with textured walls, exposed air-conditioning ducts, bespoke graffiti, shelves of books from Edison′s along with metal parts from the old car workshop hanging gracefully on the walls as art.
 Could we be in New York?
 Possibly.
 Are we in Florence?
 Oh yes.

-Hosting live music from Thursday to Saturday plus daily aperitivo from 7 pm, there are plans for cooking lessons and other regular events in the future.
-Florence is increasingly playing host to new modern spaces to enjoy food and drink, and Tamerò is right on trend.
+Live music is hosted Thursday through Saturday, plus daily aperitivo from 7 p.m.
+In the future, cooking lessons and other regular events are planned.
+Florence is increasingly hosting new modern spaces to enjoy food and drink, and Tamerò is right on trend.
 With an edgy venue and menu to match, it′s a vibrant spot for locals and visitors for good food and a memorable night out.